torunar/torunar/README.md

 Areas I am proficient in:
 * eCommerce.
+* Financial applications.
 * Team leadership and team management.
 * Mentoring.
 * Agile methodologies.

 ### Things I do

-On my daily basis I assist 3 cross-functional development teams of 12 amazing people.
+On my daily basis I assist a cross-functional development team.
 I aim to create friendly and inclusive working environment where people will be able to on-board quickly and grow sustainably.
-As a developer, I create new features for CS-Cart products and services, perform code review, write tests and do other curious things programmers usually do.
+As a developer, I create new features for a finance department automation system, perform code review, write tests and do other curious things programmers usually do.

 ### How to reach me